-Hungary: Record consumption of electricity during june13.
-July 2015. / SEE Energy News
+Hungary: Record consumption of electricity during june, SEE Energy News

 The electricity consumption measured this summer has probably reached its maximum since MAVIR registered, upon the preliminary measurement data, 6 456 MW 15 minute average gross system load in the heat wave at around 12:45 hours on 8 July 2015.